Chart Color Schemes

 Wyong is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Wyong's dwelling structure, as per the latest Census, consisted of 79.7% houses and 20.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 83.2% houses and 16.7% other dwellings.
+In contrast, Sydney metro had 83.2% houses and 16.7% other dwellings.
 Home ownership in Wyong was at 30.3%, with mortgaged dwellings at 29.3% and rented ones at 40.4%.
 The median monthly mortgage repayment in Wyong was $1,690, lower than Sydney metro's $1,900.
 The median weekly rent in Wyong was $360, compared to Sydney metro's $385.
 Nationally, Wyong's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing